-Two-stage furnaces have multiple pressure switches to help the system to run at different speeds—and use less energy.
-These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.
+Two-stage furnaces have various pressure switches to help the system to run at different speeds—and use less energy.
+These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be functioning correctly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds later.
+Your low pressure switch may not be working right if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds after.

 Your furnace will communicate something’s not right with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 You may notice fast flashes or an alternating slow flash as it reports a fault code.

 Estimated Repair Cost for Furnace Error Code 229